 • Washington, D.C.

-• Academic Advising and Success Specialist Institute of World Politics
+• Academic Programs Manager, Adjunct Professor Institute of World Politics

 • Deputy Chief of Police Milford Police Department